 3. In a large bowl or (or Kitchen Aid) whip the heavy cream until it forms soft peaks - about 2 minutes on high speed.

 4. Pour the margarita pie filling (from step 2) into the creamed peaks.
-If you want to amp-up the green of the pie you can add a drop or 2 of green food coloring.
 Stir the margarita pie filling gently with a spatula to help retain the fluffy cream peaks.

 5. Pour the pie filling into the prepared crust and smooth the top gently.
 Top with the remaining (reserved) lime zest.

 6. Freeze for about 5 hours or overnight.